Phase Transitions in Multidimensional Long-Range Random Field Ising Models: Introduction

 where $J_{xy}=J|x-y|^{-\alpha}$, $J>0$ and $\alpha > d$.
 It is well-known that phase transition in dimension 2 for Ising models with nearest-neighbors implies phase transition for long-range interactions when $d\geq 2$, as a consequence of correlation inequalities.
 For the one-dimensional lattice, it is known that short-range models do not present phase transition \cite{georgii.gibbs.measures}.
 In the long-range case, a different behavior was conjectured depending on the exponent $\alpha$ (see \cite{Kac_Thompson_69}), but the problem was challenging.

 In dimension $d=1$, phase transition was proved first in 1969 by Dyson \cite{Dyson.69}, for $\alpha \in (1,2)$, by proving phase transition in an auxiliary model, known nowadays as the \emph{Dyson model} or hierarchical model.
 Dyson's approach fails exactly on the critical exponent $\alpha=2$.
 It was already known that for $\alpha>2$ uniqueness holds \cite{georgii.gibbs.measures}.
 In 1982, Fr{\"o}hlich and Spencer \cite{Frohlich.Spencer.82} introduced a notion of one-dimensional contours and then applied Peierls' argument to show phase transition for the critical value $\alpha = 2$.
 These contours were inspired by the multiscale techniques previously introduced to study the Berezinskii-Kosterlitz-Thouless transition in two-dimensional continuous spin systems \cite{FS81}.
 Later, Cassandro, Ferrari, Merola and Presutti \cite{Cassandro.05} extended the contour argument previously available for $\alpha=2$ to exponents $\alpha\in (3-\frac{\ln 3}{\ln 2}, 2]$, with the additional restriction that the nearest-neighbor interaction is strong, i.e., ${J(1)\gg 1}$; this restriction was removed for a subclass of interactions in \cite{Bissacot_Endo_Enter_Kimura_18}.
+Recently, in \cite{Affonso_Bissacot_Corsini_Welsch_2024}, the Fr{\"o}hlich-Spencer argument was extended to the entire region $1<\alpha<2$ for any $J(1)>0$.
 Further results were obtained using contour arguments, such as the decay of correlations, cluster expansions, and phase transition with random interactions; some references with these results are \cite{Cassandro.Merola.Picco.17, Cassandro.Merola.Picco.Rozikov.14, Imbrie.82, Imbrie.Newman.88, Johansson.91}.